SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 > [!WARNING]
 > Never use this option in a production environment without having consulted Skyline Tech Support.

-## Having separate SLScripting processes created for each SLProtocol process
+## Configuring a separate SLScripting process for each SLProtocol process

 In a system where the load for one particular protocol has to be spread over several processes, because otherwise too much memory would be needed for one process, it can be useful to have a dedicated SLScripting process created for each SLProtocol process: